 5. Redwood – Virgin America

-Virgin America is based in the San Francisco bay area.
-The airline’s proximity to the famous California redwood forests and its red logo make “Redwood” the perfect call sign.
-Virgin America flies to over twenty destinations in the US and Mexico.
-The airline has quickly earned a reputation for high quality service.
+Virgin America was based in the San Francisco bay area.
+The airline’s proximity to the famous California redwood forests and its red logo made “Redwood” the perfect call sign.
+Virgin America flew to over twenty destinations in the US and Mexico and earned a reputation for high quality service.
+On January 11, 2018, Virgin America began operating under the Alaska Airlines carrier operating certificate.
+So long, Redwood.
+We’ll miss hearing you on the frequencies!

 4. Brickyard – Republic Airlines